UNHOLY AWAKENING -THE RAVENSGATE CHRONICLES

 “Sandy?”
 I called.

-I ran to the spot where I saw the woman in front of the window and shined the light around the room.
+I ran to the spot where I saw the woman in front of the window and shined the light around.
 No one was there, nothing but the window and the closet door.
 Nervously, I walked to the door, reached for the knob, and opened it.
 There was nothing but pitch black.
-The flashlight didn’t help much, and I could barely see the mannequin torso on the floor.
+The flashlight helped a little.
+I could see the mannequin torso on the floor through the strong circular beam of light.

 When I turned back to face the closet, it emerged from the dark; a hand reached out for me from inside.
 The flesh was gray, peeling, and rotted.
 The nails were black, and its fingers stretched outward.
 I stood transfixed, frozen as the appendage came forward.